 Speakers are subject to change.
 Panelists are separate from this list of instructors.

-Training scholarships are available for the PI Crash Course.
+Scholarships are not available for winter trainings.
+Training scholarships are available for the Summer 2024 PI Crash Course.

-Winter 2023: The PI Crash Course will be a live-stream, remote training that takes place over live, online video on January 9-10, 2023 from 10am EST - ~6pm EST. Please note this training is not a self-paced, pre-recorded online training.
+Winter 2024: The PI Crash Course is a livestream, remote training that takes place over live, online video on January 8-9, 2024 from 10am EST - ~6pm EST. Please note this training is not a self-paced, pre-recorded online training.

 "This course provided the opportunity to gain insight from the myriad of ways to be successful in science, with many different kinds of tools and strategies for managing people, time and expectations." - Faculty member at the Oregon Health and Science University, 2022